 Whether you lied to the IRS or made a simple mathematical mistake on your taxes, you should have some idea of the federal tax statute of limitations.
 More specifically, you’ll want to know about the IRS statute of limitations for tax fraud, as well as the difference between tax fraud and tax evasion.

-Once you know the basics, it’s time to contact The Law Offices of Seth Kretzer for legal advice on your case.
+Once you know the basics, it’s time to contact The Law Offices of Kretzer and Volberding P.C. for legal advice on your case.

 The Federal Tax Fraud Statute of Limitations